DipityBV/frontender.docs/documentation/introduction.md

 # Frontender introduction

+For more clarity regarding the following definitions visit the "Main documentation" section of the menu.

 ### Container definition
 A container (definition) is a JSON object.
 Containers may be nested to create compound containers.
 A page in Frontender is a compound container.
 ```JSON